LavenderFive/aptos-ansible/README.md

 ## Usage

 ### main.yml playbook
-This will do the initial setup and installation of a public node.
+This is intended for **public full nodes**.
+Validators and Validator-full-nodes may come later.

+On the target machine, this will:
+1. install all dependencies including python, docker, and Aptos cli
+2. download and setup the public full node configs
+3. launch/begin syncing the public full node

 Note that it will *NOT* download the required files from the aptos core repository, but instead utilizes local files.
-Once this has been run, you will need to manually download and set up the various files needed.

 #### 1. copy inventory.yml.example
-The inventory is the `rosetta stone` of the playbook.
+The inventory file is the `rosetta stone` of the playbook.
 Copy over the example and fill in your variables.

 ```sh
 mv inventory.yml.example inventory.yml